k-box/k-box/docs/user/deploy-configuration.md

 ### K-Box administrator

-The default administrator account of the K-Box is configured at startup, the username and the password are specified in the configuration file as
+The default administrator account of the K-Box can be configured at startup.

+By specifying username and the password in the configuration file, as in the next code block, the user will be automatically created.

 ```yaml
 KLINK_DMS_ADMIN_USERNAME: "admin@kbox.local"